rshubhankar11/Notes/Java/Inheritance.md

 8. **Question**: Can an interface method throw an exception?
    - **Answer**: Yes, an interface method can declare exceptions using the `throws` clause.
 However, implementing classes are not required to throw those exceptions.

-Remember to practice these concepts with code examples to solidify your understanding and prepare for potential interview questions.